dhardi/hoteljeri/README.md

 # Completed User Stories
 A total of 15 user stories were identified and completed as part of this project.
 The completed tasks include:

 - Install all packs
-- Reviews
 - Styling Bootstrap
-- Review
 - Sign in Page
-- Booking app
+- Change booking
 - Create Booking System
 - Create Folders
-- Booking
+- Booking app
-- Send Email
-- Create a Database
+- set a Database
-- Add New User
+- acoount Registration
 - Design Landing Page
-- Create Authentication System
+- Create Admin
+- Review
+- Conection Heroku
+- Reviews
-- Admin Dashboard
+- Create Templates

 # Challenges Faced
 As the sole individual responsible for this project, I encountered several challenges: